envoyproxy/gateway/site/content/en/v1.0.0/contributions/design/eg-metrics.md

 ### Standards

-Our metrics, will be built upon the [OpenTelemetry][] standards.
-All metrics will be configured via the [OpenTelemetry SDK][], which offers neutral libraries that can be connected to various backends.
+Our metrics, will be built upon the [OpenTelemetry](https://opentelemetry.io/) standards.
+All metrics will be configured via the [OpenTelemetry SDK](https://opentelemetry.io/docs/specs/otel/metrics/sdk/), which offers neutral libraries that can be connected to various backends.

 This approach allows the Envoy Gateway code to concentrate on the crucial aspect - generating the metrics - and delegate all other tasks to systems designed for telemetry ingestion.

 ### Attributes

-OpenTelemetry defines a set of [Semantic Conventions][], including [Kubernetes specific ones][].
+OpenTelemetry defines a set of [Semantic Conventions](https://opentelemetry.io/docs/concepts/semantic-conventions/), including [Kubernetes specific ones](https://opentelemetry.io/docs/specs/otel/resource/semantic_conventions/k8s/).

 These attributes can be expressed in logs (as keys of structured logs), traces (as attributes), and metrics (as labels).